-It was kind of a big deal in my house when the blue bin appeared at the door!
+It was kind of a big deal at the house when the blue bin appeared at the door!

 When I studied nutrition I dreamed about being able to purchase a box of beautiful, fresh organic food to be delivered to my door, but the price was always too costly in Vancouver, and I was a student.
 (I didn't have much juggling room... and by 'not much' I meant zero juggling room.)

 Flash forward life and we received our first box from LocalMotive, a company run by a farmer based out of Okanagan Falls who has a snazzy team of awesome organic providers that fill the boxes he delivers to his clients once a week.

 Right to your HOUSE.
 Cool, eh?
 And its REALLY easy to become a client!
 You just sign up on their website...
 Early August and I received zucchinis', red peppers, greens, tomatoes, beans, potatoes, squash, apples, peaches and I added some bread into my order from True Grain Bread in Summerland.
 I ordered a baguette, hoping it would be a beautiful memory of my time in Paris.
 I reveled at the vegetables for awhile, and then cracked the baguette.
 It was crisp and crunchy on the outside and perfectly chewy, bubbly and soft in the middle!

 Oh yes.
 It was just like European baking, and I was in heaven.